naaniraj/siva-76B/DAY-21-30/DAY-26/Conditions in Terraform .md

 - in count when we write 11 number terraform well create 11 instence
 - with out writting 11 times the code
 - but all instence will have same name
+* "count.index"
+- by using count.index we can control the names of the instence